The "Family Station" team during the "Long Night of Research " event

 Information Session on the 2016/2017 "karriere_links" Program

 An Information Session will take place on Tuesday, May 24, 2016, with program directors Assoc.
 Prof. Mag.
 Dr. Nicole Kronberger and Mag.
-Sandra Nuspl, PMML.
+Sandra Nuspl, MBA.
 Take advantage of the opportunity to network with fellow female doctoral candidates.

 Date: May 24, 2016

 Kindly register in advance by sending a brief e-mail to: karrierelinks(/\t)jku.at by May 20, 2016.

 Gender & Diversity Management

 Ph.: +43 732 2468 3029

 Click here for more information about the "karriere_links" program.

 Presentation of Guidelines for the "Berufsbilder-Berufswahl – rechtzeitig!"
 Program

 Guidelines for the "Berufsbilder-Berufswahl - rechtzeitig!"
 (Jobs-Career Awareness-Start Now!) program will be presented to primary school teachers at the Johannes Kepler University Linz on Tuesday, May 31, 2016.